wangfowen/owenwangdotcom/blog/_posts/2023-05-31-we-are-what-we-eat.md

 - [Alga](https://www.alga.bio/){:target="_blank"} is supplementing cow feed witha algae to reduce the methane
 - [Lasso](https://www.joinlasso.com/){:target="_blank"} helps cattle farmers change practices to decrease emissions

-__Meat-alternative Proteins__: As we learned, eating more plant-rich helps with reducing the emissions from livestock.
-One hypothesis is that better meat substitutes would make the change easier.
+__Alternative Proteins__: For some, the taste of meat is hard to do without.
+One hypothesis for making plant-rich diets easier is better meat substitutes.

 - [Umaro](https://www.umarofoods.com/){:target="_blank"} is making bacon and other substitutes with seaweed proteins
 - [Prime Roots](https://www.primeroots.com/){:target="_blank"} is making deli meats with koji